-In addition to the Audit Committee, details of which are outlined below, the board of directors also has a Compensation and Corporate Governance Committee.
+In addition to the Audit Committee, details of which are outlined below, the Board also has a Compensation and Corporate Governance Committee.
+The functions of the Compensation and Corporate Governance Committee are described above under the heading "Compensation Discussion and Analysis".